iht/elastic2bq/README.md

 The input sources for this pipeline are the following:

-* An Elastic search host and index
+- An Elastic search host and index
-* A file in Google Cloud Storage with the schema of the index, in BigQuery JSON format.
+- A file in Google Cloud Storage with the schema of the index, in BigQuery JSON format.

 The outputs of the pipeline are the following:

-* A table in BigQuery with the contents of the index
+- A table in BigQuery with the contents of the index
-* An errors table, for those JSON elements that could not be parsed, including information about the specific parsing error.
+- An errors table, for those JSON elements that could not be parsed, including information about the specific parsing error.

-## Building the pipeline and the utility
+## Building the pipeline and the utility∏

 You will need Java 17 to compile and run the pipeline and the utility.